Frequently Asked Questions

 Non-EU students typically need German or EU health insurance.
 Students under 30 can choose between private and public insurance, but must request exemption from public insurance within 3 months if they choose private.
 This exemption isn't needed for students over 30.

-• If accepted into the LL.M.
-Program, you’ll receive an admission letter, which you can use to apply for a student visa at a German consulate in your country.
-Along with this letter, you’ll need to show proof of financial resources—such as a scholarship certificate, bank statement with at least 8,000 € or a guarantee letter from your parents.
+• If accepted into the LL.M. programme, you’ll receive an admission letter, which you can use to apply for a student visa at a German consulate in your country.
+Along with this letter, you’ll need to show proof of financial resources—such as a scholarship certificate, bank statement with at least 11,904 € or a guarantee letter from your parents.
 You’ll also need a copy of your health insurance policy (either travel insurance or German insurance, which can sometimes be purchased online in advance).
+This website, run by the German government, provides an initial overview.
 Additional documents may be required, so check the German embassy website in your country for exact requirements.
 Allow at least two months for visa processing.

 Upon arriving in Berlin, you’ll need to obtain a student residence permit at the local immigration office (Ausländerbehörde).